ditatechwriter/portfolio/LwDITA-toolchain.md

 # A Lightweight DITA toolchain

-I describe here a toolchain that I use.
+I only describe here a toolchain that I use.
 The aim however in any docs-as-code set up, in my opinion, is to have a flexible an attitude to tools as possible and, ideally avoiding, as much as possible, dependence on proprietary tools.

 ## Writing content in a text editor